uyuni-project/uyuni-rfc/accepted/00120-ansible-to-salt-integration.md

 With such approach we can offer smooth transition to Uyuni with Salt for the users with Ansible experience.
 The Uyuni deployment could provide transparent co-existing Salt and Ansible environments providing the benefits of both.

+This solution can be used by the end user with CLI using `ansible`, `ansible-inventory`, `ansible-playbook` etc. from the CLI, but also could be integrated to the web UI the same way as it is already implemented with Ansible Control Nodes.

 # Detailed design
 [design]: #detailed-design